Diagnosing Long-Video Quantitative Reasoning in Multimodal LLMs via Enumeration and Counting: Benchmark Details

-\subsubsection{Human Performance Evaluation.}
+\subsection{Human Performance Evaluation}

 To provide a reference point for model performance on EC-Bench, we conducted a human evaluation on a subset of benchmark queries.
-We randomly sampled 117 queries from the dataset with balanced coverage across the six reasoning categories.
+We randomly sampled 117 queries from the dataset with balanced coverage across the six reasoning categories and both task types.
 Human evaluators answered each query by watching the corresponding video and following the same answer format used in the benchmark.

-For Counting, an answer was considered correct only when the predicted number exactly matched the ground-truth value.
-For Enumeration, an answer was considered correct only if all required entities or events were correctly listed.
-Under this protocol, human performance reached 78.57\% on Enumeration and 82.97\% on Counting.
+For Counting, we used exact-match accuracy: an answer was considered correct only when the predicted number exactly matched the ground-truth value.
+For Enumeration, we evaluated human-produced item lists using the same semantic matching protocol as model outputs.
+Specifically, predicted and ground-truth items were matched to compute precision, recall, and F1, and we report macro-averaged Enumeration F1 over the evaluated queries.

+Under this protocol, human performance reached 78.57\% Enumeration F1 and 82.97\% Counting exact-match accuracy.
 These results provide a useful reference point for interpreting model performance on EC-Bench.
-The relatively lower accuracy reflects the inherent difficulty of long-video reasoning, which often requires identifying multiple instances across extended temporal contexts.
+The relatively lower human scores reflect the inherent difficulty of long-video reasoning, which often requires identifying multiple instances across extended temporal contexts.